initc3/ic3-website/content/events/Camps/Blockchain-Camp2024.md

 ***Important Note***

 Last but not the least, registration for the Science of Blockchain Conference 2024 (SBC'24) will close this Friday, June 28!
 Join us at Columbia University from Aug 7-9 for this year's conference, hosted by IC3 and co-organized by Stanford CBR and Berkeley RDI.
-Register <a href="https://docs.google.com/forms/d/e/1FAIpQLScdvdn5d_7Ql9WLGLPkraawE9QfPDcp4xe9CviOSdelCoS6qg/viewform">here</a> today!
+Register <strong><a href="https://docs.google.com/forms/d/e/1FAIpQLScdvdn5d_7Ql9WLGLPkraawE9QfPDcp4xe9CviOSdelCoS6qg/viewform">here</a></strong> today!

 <!---
 ### REGISTRATION & SPONSORSHIP